ultraq/thymeleaf-layout-dialect/thymeleaf-layout-dialect-docs/processors/decorate.md

 </head>
 ```

-However, sometimes we need a smarter merging of elements, such as grouping like
+However, sometimes we need a smarter merging of elements, such as grouping
-elements together (having scripts with scripts and stylesheets with stylesheets).
+similar elements together (having scripts with scripts and stylesheets with
+stylesheets).

 ```html
 Content.html